Ozath/ot-harjoitustyo/README.md

 ## Installation

 You will need to have python, pip, and poetry installed.
+Unless otherwise stated all command are run from the root directory of the application.

 1. Set dependencies with the command: